ircv3/ircv3-specifications/extensions/sts.md

 It is possible that a client successfully receives an STS policy from a server but later on attackers begin to block all secure connection attempts from the client to the server until the policy expires.
 At that time, the client might revert back to a non-secure connection.
-Servers SHOULD advertise a long enough duration which makes this scenario less likely to happen.
+Servers should advertise a long enough duration which makes this scenario less likely to happen.

 Servers should choose an appropriate `duration` value with reference to the "Server implementation considerations" section to avoid inadvertent expiry issues.